jojorules47/eeng350-mini-project/README.md

 # eeng350-mini-project

 Project repo for EENG350.
-Current release: **Demo 2**
+Current release: **Final Demo**

 ![](img/seed_robot.jpg)

-Mini Project System
+Final Project System

+The robot is capable of following the simulated warehouse path, completing the course in 1:08.

 # Arduino

 For the arduino, several examples are provided that were used in order to test certain features before adding them in the final project.
-The final Arduino program used was `demo1v3/demo1v3.ino`, which implements controls, localization, and I2C communication with the Pi.
+The final Arduino program used was `finaldemo/finaldemo.ino`, which implements controls, localization, and I2C communication with the Pi.

 The Arduino accepts a set of commands and values, that it then acheives using